psidnell/ofexport2/DOCUMENTATION.md

 #### Solving Problems

 - Add filters one at time until you get the required output.
-- Use the **-f debug** to use the debug format that lists all attributes of an item.
+- Use **-f debug** to use the debug format that lists all attributes of an items.

 #### Modifying Node Values